Learn Latin Faster. Have More Fun.

 The ALI Latin Method

-The ALI curriculum is built around Active Pedagogy and Comprehensible Input
+The ALI curriculum is built around Active Pedagogy, Comprehensible Input, and Expert Coaching.

 Latin Course Progression